nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 - **Monitor** — are we on budget, and where is spend moving?
 - **Identify risk** — which suppliers, contracts or purchasing behaviours need attention?
 - **Govern** — are purchases compliant with procurement controls and access policies?

-*Possible future extension: the governed semantic model here could support supplier risk scoring — combining existing concentration, contract-expiry, PO-coverage and budget-variance measures into one risk indicator.
-Not built yet in this portfolio version.*

 </details>